typhonjs-fvtt-scratch/demo-nedb-node/README.md

 - Enter `npm install`
 - Enter `npm run build-db`

-A file `./db/test.db` is created with the contents of the docs array in the script `./src/appendDB.js`
+A file `./db/test.db` is created with the contents of the `docs` array in the script `./src/appendDB.js`.
+Every time you run this NPM script it will append the contents of `docs` to `./db/test.db`.

+Modify to do what you need to accomplish.
+Do peruse the [NeDB API docs](https://github.com/louischatriot/nedb#api) and other sources of NeDB online to learn how to do more with NeDB.